SaharFatimaDevjani/CSSAssignment/README.md

-# 🎨 CSSAssignment – Responsive CSS Styling Practice
+# 🎨 CSSAssignment – CSS Styling Practice

 **CSSAssignment** is a frontend development project focused on mastering CSS layout and design techniques.
 Built using **HTML5 and CSS3**, this assignment showcases responsive design principles including grids, positioning, flexbox, and media queries.
 It's part of Sahar Fatima Devjani’s learning journey to become a creative and capable web developer.